Online Reflexology Schools and Classes

 - Human anatomy and physiology

 - Ethics in holistic therapies

 - Business startup fundamentals

 Do I Need to Be Licensed?

 As a form of therapeutic massage, reflexology may be offered at a massage therapist's office, a spa or an alternative medicine clinic.
 Increasingly, reflexology and other alternative treatments are being used by nurses in pain management.
 If you plan on using reflexology to treat patients, you should be aware of state-specific licensing regulations in your area.
 Depending on your profession, a nursing license, massage therapy license or other certification may be required for employment.

 National certification in reflexology is voluntary; state licensure laws vary.
-You can earn certification through The American Reflexology Certification Board by taking an exam that includes both a written and a hands-on component.
+You can earn certification through the American Reflexology Certification Board by taking an exam that includes both a written and hands-on component.
 You'll need to take some continuing education courses every two years in order to qualify for recertification.